junh1024/junh1024-Documents/Audio/Surround/Instrument placement in surround.md

 #### Important Things
 - Rhythm section (Drum Kit, Percussion, Bass)
 - Lead instrument(s)
-- Percussive Synths & Piano
 - Guitars
 - Woodwinds (Oboe, Clarinet, Bassoon)
+- Percussive Synths & Pianos (if there's not enough activity @back, it's OK to put these @back.
+Remember to treat all pianos as a single group)

 ## Front & Back for 5.x/Front & Side for 7.x
 #### Things With Long Notes